Error analysis for parabolic optimal control problems with measure data in a nonconvex polygonal domain: Abstract

-\textbf{ Abstract.}{ { In this paper, we establish error estimates for the numerical approximation of the parabolic optimal control problem with measure data in a two-dimensional nonconvex polygonal domain.
-Due to the presence of measure data in the state equation and the nonconvex nature of the domain, the finite element error analysis is not straightforward.
-Regularity results for the control problem based on the first-order optimality system are discussed.
-The state variable and co-state variable are approximated by continuous piecewise linear finite element, and the control variable is approximated by piecewise constant functions.
-A priori error estimates for the state and control variable are derived for spatially discrete control problem and fully discrete control problem in $L^2(L^2)$-norm.
-A numerical experiment is performed to illustrate our theoretical findings. \\
+This paper considers the finite element approximation to parabolic optimal control problems with measure data in a nonconvex polygonal domain.
+Such problems usually possess low regularity in the state variable due to the presence of measure data and the nonconvex nature of the domain.
+The low regularity of the solution allows the finite element approximations to converge at lower orders.
+We prove the existence, uniqueness and regularity results for the solution to the control problem satisfying the first order optimality condition.
+For our error analysis we have used piecewise linear elements for the approximation of the state and co-state variables, whereas piecewise constant functions are employed to approximate the control variable.
+The temporal discretization is based on the implicit Euler scheme.
+We derive both a priori and a posteriori error bounds for the state, control and co-state variables.
+Numerical experiments are performed to validate the theoretical rates of convergence.